billkondo/Web-Development-Training/Free-Code-Camp/Calculator/readme.md

 # Calculator Project

-In this project, I will try to reverse engineer the standard Windows calculator app and make a simplified version of it.
+In this project, we will try to reverse engineer the standard Windows calculator app and make a simplified version of it.

 ## Challenges